-But no piece of HVAC equipment is flawless.
-There’s always a risk your mini split will malfunction.
-To identify what happened, you should locate where the mini split error codes are displayed.
-Knowing what these codes mean can help ensure fast mini split repair, especially if professional help is necessary.
+But no home comfort system is flawless.
+There’s always a possibility your mini-split could malfunction.
+To determine what is malfunctioning, you’ll want to locate where the mini-split error codes are displayed.
+Knowing what these codes mean can help ensure fast mini-split repair, especially if professional help is necessary.

-What the error code means will ultimately depend on the specific model of your mini split system.
-You can check your manual for a guide for what each code means.
-You can also contact the HVAC pros at Heartland Heating & Cooling.
-Our technicians are trained to recognize these codes in order to ensure prompt mini split repair in Des Moines.
-Give us a call at 515-344-3579 to request an appointment.
+What the error code means will ultimately rely on the specific model of your mini-split system.
+You can check your manual to find a guide for what each code means.
+You can also call the HVAC pros at Heartland Heating & Cooling.
+Our technicians are trained to recognize these codes in order to ensure prompt mini-split repair in Des Moines.
+Give us a call at 515-344-3579 to book an appointment.

-While error codes can differ from model to model, there are some codes you’ll be more likely to come across.
-To identify what your error code might mean, ask yourself the following:
+While error codes may differ from model to model, there are some codes you’ll be more likely to see.
+To learn what your error code might mean, consider the following:

-- Are there other signs of what malfunctioned?
-A loud noise coming from an important component, for example.
+Are there clear signs of what malfunctioned?
+A strange noise coming from a specific component, for example.

 E1 – Indoor / Outdoor Unit Communication

-In general, an E1 error code signifies that communication between the mini split system’s indoor and outdoor units has been hampered.
-It might be experiencing intermittent connection issues or have failed entirely.
-When the indoor and outdoor units can’t communicate with one another, it will not be able to effectively balance indoor temperatures.
+In general, an E1 error code indicates that communication between the mini-split system’s indoor and outdoor units has been hampered.
+It might be facing intermittent connection issues or have failed entirely.
+When the indoor and outdoor units can’t communicate with one another, it will not be able to adequately balance indoor temperatures.

 E5 – Voltage Protection or Temperature Sensor Error

-If you own a mini split heat pump, an E5 error could refer to a problem with the system’s voltage.
+If you own a mini-split heat pump, an E5 error can refer to a problem with the system’s voltage.
 A repair technician from Heartland Heating & Cooling may refer to it as overcurrent protection.
 Both excessively high or low voltage can produce this error code.

 E6 – Indoor / Outdoor Unit Communication